-The Wharton School at the University of Pennsylvania plans to send out Round 1 interview invitations on October 30, and once again, the school is using its team-based discussion format rather than a traditional admissions interview to evaluate its candidates.
+The Wharton School at the University of Pennsylvania sent out Round 2 interview invitations on February 7, and once again, the school is using its team-based discussion format rather than a traditional admissions interview to evaluate its candidates.
 Understandably, Wharton applicants get anxious about this atypical interview, because the approach creates a very different dynamic from what one usually encounters in a one-on-one meeting—and with other applicants also in the room, one cannot help but feel less in control of the content and direction of the conversation.
 Yet despite the uncertainty, here are a few things that interviewees can expect:

 - You will need to arrive at the interview with an idea—a response to a challenge that will be presented in your interview invitation.

 - Having the best idea is much less important than how you interact with others in the group and communicate your thoughts.
 So while you should prepare an idea ahead of time, that is only part of what you will be evaluated on.

 - Your peers will have prepared their ideas as well.
 Chances are that ideas will be raised that you know little or nothing about.
 Do not worry!
 The admissions committee members are not measuring your topical expertise.
 Instead, they want to see how you add to the collective output of the team.

 - After the team-based discussion, you will have a short one-on-one session with someone representing Wharton’s admissions team.
 More than likely, you will be asked to reflect on how the team-based discussion went for you; this will require self-awareness on your part.